DFurnes/northstar-mobilecommonsd/documentation/README.md

 php artisan queue:work --queue=northstar
 ```

-It probably makes sense to have two or three Northstar queue workers per MobileCommons queue worker.
+It probably makes sense to have two or three Northstar queue workers per Mobile Commons queue worker.

 ### In case of emergency…
-If a task could not be completed successfully (for example, if MobileCommons or Northstar timeout or return an error),
+If a task could not be completed successfully (for example, if Mobile Commons or Northstar timeout or return an error),
 that task will be put back in the queue for later.
 By default, Lumen will make 5 attempts per task before giving up.

 Failed tasks can be viewed with Laravel's `php artisan queue:failed` command, and retried with `php artisan queue:retry`.